alexwlchan/alexwlchan.net/src/_drafts/mountaintop-moments.md

 This means I end up dropping a lot of my routines, and not all of them need to come back when I'm home.

 For example, I've wasted a lot of time with screens, mindlessly scrolling on social media.
-I don't do any of that when I go away, because it feels like a poor use of my time.
+I don't do much of that when I go away, because I'm trying to make the most of the place I'm visiting.
 I still use my technology, but in a more pragmatic way -- for example, in Edinburgh, I opened Discord to arrange to meet friends, then closed it as soon as we agreed a time and place.

 I'm trying to be more intentional about how I use digital technology, and the times when I go without it have definitely helped.